adrien2p/medusa-extender/docs/README.md

 ### @Module

-This decorator allow to aggregate any modules and components.
-This is mainly to avoid the need to import each independent components and simplify the usage.
+This decorator allow to aggregate any modules and components in one place to simplify the usage by the medusa-extender loader and allows you to simplify you exports and organise your features by group.

 Let see an example

 ```typescript